 Also remember that if the ocean horizon is in the background it needs to be straight.

 Avoid Harsh Shadows

-Typically you’ll want to use a circular reflector to bounce the light back onto the subject, but since most people don’t have reflectors as part of their beach equipment, use a white towel.
+Typically you’ll want to use a circular reflector to bounce the light back onto the subject, but since most people don’t have reflectors as part of their beach equipment, you can use a white towel.
 You will probably need someone to hold the towel to make it work as a reflector.
-Hold it flat and position just out of frame or hold it straight and position it so the bounced light is most pronounced.
+Hold it flat and position just out of frame or hold it straight and position it, so the bounced light is most pronounced.

 Shoot in Black & White